iq-motion-control/iq-module-communication-doc/docs/manual/manual_pulsing.rst

 These propellers and the modules also exist in an X and Y coordinate system.
 By adjusting the value of X and Y in the coordinate system, the propeller will change it's angle appropriately.

+When using a propeller the zero angle is the positive direction of the X coordinate system.
+The zero angle works to ensure that the X axis is along the front of your vehicle.
+To accomplish this, we can change the zero angle such that X is calibrated to face the front of your vehicle allowing for a postive X value to tilt a propeller toward the front of your vehicle.

 .. note::

     To take advantage of the pulsing firmware, you must use a tilting or teering Vertiq propeller.